Partial Differentiation

 In multiple dimensions, the same question becomes richer: we can step away from a point in infinitely many directions.
 This is where the directional derivative comes in — it tells us the rate of change of when we stand at a point and look in a specific direction .

 Here, is the base point — the location in the domain where we want to measure how fast is changing.
-Think of it as your current position on a terrain map: you first choose where you stand, then you choose which way to look.
+Think of as your exact current GPS coordinate while standing perfectly still. is the direction you are facing.
 Crucially, the directional derivative is a local quantity — it captures the behavior of specifically at , not globally.

 For each unit vector (with ), we take a tiny step of size from in the direction , measure the change in , and divide by the step size — the same slope formula as before, now generalized to any direction in -dimensional space: